ionut270/PSGBD_DB_FOX/README.md

 ## Quick notes

 Run by using `npm start` command.
-The purpose of this app is to complete a `Computer Scrience` homework.
+The purpose of this app is to complete a `Computer Science` homework.

 #### Dependencies :